mailchimp/content-style-guide/05-web-elements.html.md

 layout: article
 ---

 Every big piece of content we write is supported by a number of smaller content elements.
-They serve various, specific functions, each important in their own way.
+They serve various, specific functions and are each important in their own way.
 This section lays out our style in regards to these web elements, plus our approach the tricky art of SEO.

 ## Guidelines